ebi-ait/hca-ebi-wrangler-central/docs/SOPs/HCA_Metadata_Spreadsheet_Guide_Wranglers.md

 ### What isn't in this document?

- - A quick digest of this information for data contributors
+ - A quick digest of this information for data contributors - see the [Spreadsheet quick guide](https://ebi-ait.github.io/hca-metadata-community/contributing/spreadsheet-guide.html) for that

  - Details about the entity model we use.
 [This is found here](https://github.com/HumanCellAtlas/metadata-schema/blob/master/docs/structure.md)